rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.7/readme.md

 > **Question:** Can a user have both patient and healthcare staff profiles?
 >
 > **Answer:** No, a user cannot have both profiles.
 Staff and patients have separate identifications.

+> **Question:** Can you clarify the username and email requirements?
+>
+> **Answer:** The username is the "official" email address of the user.
+>
+> For backoffice users, this is the mechanographic number of the collaborator, e.g., D240003 or N190345, and the DNS domain
+> of the system.
+For instance, Doctor Manuela Fernandes has email "D180023@myhospital.com".
+The system must allow for an
+> easy configuration of the DNS domain (e.g., environment variable).
+>
+> For patients, the username is the email address provided in the patient record and used as identity in the external IAM.
+> for instance patient Carlos Silva has provided his email csilva98@gmail.com the first time he entered the hospital.
+That
+> email address will be his username when he self-registers in the system.

 ## 3. Analysis